chenweixiang/chenweixiang.github.io/_posts/2015-12-10-linux-system-overview.md

 ## Linux kernel Releases

 The Linux kernel is the most important part of the Linux system.
-You get Linux kernel on official site [The Linux Kernel Archives](https://www.kernel.org/).
+You can get Linux kernel source code from its official site [The Linux Kernel Archives](https://www.kernel.org/).
 [Here](https://en.wikipedia.org/wiki/History_of_Linux) is a short history of Linux kernel:

 | kernel version | Release date |  Status  |
 | :------------: | :----------: | :------: |